bret/watircraft/app_generators/watircraft/templates/readme.txt

 Rspec Tests

- 4. Create Test: script\generate spec testname
+ 4. Create a test: script\generate spec testname
  5. Edit the file, adding Watir commands where specified.
  6. Run one test: ruby test\specs\testname_spec.rb
     Or you can just use F5 if using the Scite editor.